Skip to Content

 We’ll show you the best time to visit the Blue Lagoon, no matter what time of year you consider visiting Iceland.
 Plus, we’ll guide you through the worst time to visit the Blue Lagoon and learn traveler tips to ensure you have the perfect trip to Iceland.

-Overall Best Time to Visit Blue Lagoon, Iceland
+The Best Time to Visit Blue Lagoon, Iceland

-The Blue Lagoon in Iceland is open year-round, but the best time to visit is when you can enjoy the warm water.
+The best time to visit the Blue Lagoon is during the winter, between November and February.
+It’s open year-round, but the best time to visit is when you can enjoy the warm water.
 During these months, temperatures average between 33 and 35 degrees.

 Winter is the time of year when Iceland sees the least amount of tourists.
 However, the weather is coldest during that time of year, and many people don’t want to be outdoors in the frigid cold.